Success Story: Ricky S.

-In November of 2019, Ricky Sutton was working full-time as a forklift operator at Kimberly-Clark.
+In November of 2019, Ricky S. was working full-time as a forklift operator.
 He had always been a fit and healthy man, trained as a body builder, and a skilled home cook in love with his vegetable garden.
-For Ricky Sutton, a stroke was a sure surprise, but in mid November, he did, in fact, suffer one that landed him at Methodist Medical Center in Oak Ridge.
+For Ricky, a stroke was a sure surprise, but in mid November, he did, in fact, suffer one that landed him at Methodist Medical Center in Oak Ridge.
 He stayed there as an inpatient for two weeks and was discharged to Summit View of Farragut for physical, speech, and occupational therapy .

-Unable to afford the health insurance offered to him by his employer, Mr. Sutton was fortunate enough to become a Covenant Scholarship Recipient.
+Unable to afford the health insurance offered to him by his employer, he was fortunate enough to become a Covenant Scholarship Recipient.
 The Covenant Scholarship pays for qualified patients to receive skilled care in area facilities.

-When he arrived at Summit View of Farragut on December 6th, Mr. Sutton was wheelchair-bound and suffered from aphasia and hemiplegia.
+When he arrived at Summit View of Farragut on December 6th, he was wheelchair-bound and suffered from aphasia and hemiplegia.

 "The therapists know how to push you and encourage you to make it and get better . . . they make it fun, and they keep it challenging.
 They all make you feel like family, and they make me want to work hard for them.
 They're wonderful!
 I can't tell you how much I appreciate them!"